 Although it affords a sense of security and privacy over our information in public (think of the times you have relayed deeply personal and sensitive information to your companion at a restaurant), obscurity always involves risks, for it is not the same as privacy.
 It merely increases the levels of protection by function of probabilities; i.e., the cost of identifying and making sense of information becomes much higher.

-However, all it takes is a trigger event for those protections to become undone — e.g., a revengeful former lover that decides to aggregate and piece information together and place it in public view or a political opponent that decides to search for and unearth one’s past actions and behaviors.
-Those are legitimate fears with plausible detrimental effects, but more dangerous to obscurity is the use of technology, for it doesn’t adhere to the human factors and limitations that obscure our lives from others in the public sphere.
+However, all it takes is a trigger event for those protections to become undone—e.g., a revengeful former lover that decides to aggregate and piece information together and place it in public view or a political opponent that decides to search for and unearth one's past actions and behaviors.
+Those are legitimate fears with plausible detrimental effects, but more dangerous to obscurity is the use of technology.

 Obscurity in big data and surveillance